nooby17-jpg/ipl_stats/README.md

 # ipl_stats
-IPL Statistics and Analysis web-app in Python  made with streamlite and pandas
+IPL Statistics and Analysis dashboard in Python  made with streamlite and pandas